-On November 6, 2019, the Board approved a 2020 budget of \$2.6 million.
-The 2019 work program will build upon the previous metallurgical studies to continue to define and refine the project flowsheet.
-BBA will be retained to continue to guide the metallurgical program.
-The work program will also advance the baseline environmental data collection in critical areas of hydrology and waste rock geochemical characterization needed to support future permitting as well as advance community engagement.
+On January 12, 2021, the Company announced that the Board had approved a 2021 budget of \$5.6 million and endorsed the associated 2021 work program to advance the Livengood Gold Project.
+The key element of the 2021 work program is the completion of the PFS on the Livengood Gold Project that is planned for release in October 2021.
+The work program will also advance the baseline environmental data collection in critical areas of hydrology and waste rock geochemical characterization needed to support future permitting, as well as advance community engagement.

 The Company remains open to a strategic alliance to help support the future development of the Project while considering all other appropriate financing options.
-The size of the gold resource, the favorable location, and the proven team are some of the reasons the Company would potentially attract a strategic partner with a long term development horizon who understands the Project is highly leveraged to gold prices.
+The size of the gold resource, the Project's favorable location, and the Company's proven team are some of the reasons the Company would potentially attract a strategic partner with a long-term development horizon who understands the Project is highly leveraged to gold prices.

-Results of Operations Summary of Quarterly Results
+Results of Operations

+Summary of Quarterly Results